AdobeDocs/experience-manager-pattern-detection.en/help/using/aso.md

 * `vanity.url.count`: The number of vanity URLs.
 * `index.size`: Total Migratable Lucene index size.
 * `workflow.count`: The number of author workflows in running and stale state.
-* `jvm.arguments`: The JVM arguments with which AEM started.
+* `jvm.arguments`: The JVM arguments added to command line when starting AEM.

 ## Possible implications and risks {#implications-and-risks}